Note: We'd recommend sending this page to your developer.

 To see the events being fired, add this javascript snippet at the bottom of your website page before the closing </body> tag, or within the Vudoo iframe embed "onload" event.

-Open your developer tools console drawer, press play on your embedded Vudoo video, and watch the events being logged as they get fired.
+Open your developer tools console drawer, press play on your embedded Vudoo video, and watch the events logged as they are fired or triggered.

 Javascript Code Example